Soundproof Room Dividers vs Sound Dampening Room Dividers

 Why Use a Temporary Soundproof Wall?

 Sometimes when soundproofing a room, adaptability is a priority.
-Screenflex portable folding walls easily divide any space either temporarily or permanently and also absorb excess noise.
+Screenflex acoustic room dividers easily divide any space either temporarily or permanently and also absorb excess noise.
 No partition is one hundred percent soundproof that blocks all sound.
 However, our sound-absorbing walls are a highly effective solution that can adapt and minimize the excess noise that comes with your school, church, office, and more!

 Looking to hear more about sound-absorbent (soundproof) room dividers?
 Reach out to us on our website.